What Is Community College?

 "Community colleges are going to often provide a pretty affordable option for students," D'Amico says.
 "Students who are pursuing credit-based certificates, degrees or credentials would potentially be eligible to use their federal financial aid, whether that's Pell Grants, or in some cases that would be loans."

 Do I Have to Pay for Remedial Classes?

-Yes.
+Yes, students have to pay for remedial classes at community colleges.
 But for most students this cost can be covered by financial aid, Smith Jaggars wrote in an email.